-.
+- .
+Since 1995, we have installed, or been awarded contracts for the installation of, more subsea tree systems than any other manufacturer. - .
 We set six of the ten water depth records established since 1987 for subsea tree installations.

-Energy Systems' financial performance generally has been less affected by short-term market cycles and volatile commodity prices than the financial performance of companies operating in other sectors of the oilfield services industry.
-Most of the systems that we supply are highly engineered to meet the unique demands of our customers and are typically ordered one or two years prior to installation.
-We believe that, due to their long lead times and high potential returns, the deepwater projects in which our systems are used typically are not the marginal projects that are more subject to cancellation or delay during periods of low crude oil and natural gas prices.
+Although trends in the demand for and price of crude oil and natural gas affect oil and gas industry activity and expenditure levels and thereby the demand for Energy Systems' systems and services, short-term market cycles and volatile commodity prices generally have affected Energy Systems' financial performance less than the financial performance of companies operating in other sectors of the oilfield services industry.
+We believe that, due to their long lead times and high potential returns, the deepwater projects in which our systems are used typically are not the marginal projects that are more likely to be subject to cancellation or delay during periods of low crude oil and natural gas prices.
 In addition, we believe that Energy Systems is less capital intensive than companies operating in other sectors of the oilfield services industry due to factors such as high engineering content, outsourcing of certain low value-added manufacturing and advance payments received from customers.

 Specialty Systems is a leading supplier of specialized handling and processing systems and services to industrial companies.
-We design, manufacture and service technologically sophisticated food handling and processing systems used for, among other things, convenience food preparation and citrus juice extraction for food processors such as Nestle S.A., Tyson Foods, Inc., and Cargill, Incorporated.
+We design, manufacture and service technologically sophisticated food handling and processing systems used for, among other things, convenience food preparation and citrus juice extraction for food processors such as Nestle S.A., Tyson Foods, Inc. and Cargill, Incorporated.
 In addition, we design, manufacture and service technologically advanced ground support equipment and systems for airlines, airports and air freight companies, such as United Airlines, Inc., Delta Air Lines, Inc. and FedEx Corporation.
 Our products include citrus juice extraction and commercial freezing systems, as well as air cargo loaders and Jetway(R) brand passenger boarding bridges.